skeletonlabs/skeleton/.changeset/mean-schools-double.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: Increased the default animation duration of inputs and changed the transition to avoid a white flash
+bugfix: Resolve an issue causing a white flash when selecting inputs.